ascorbic/turbofan/packages/turbofan/README.md

 The API url should be the URL of your Turbofan instance.
 This will either be the URL of the standalone cache, or the URL of your Netlify site if you are using a per-project instance.

-You then need to provide the shared secret as en env var to the builds:
+You then need to provide the shared secret as an env var to the builds:

 ```env
 TURBO_TOKEN=your-secret-here
 ```

+You can set this in the Netlify UI, or in the CLI by running `netlify env:set`.

 ## Troublehooting